techidaily/site-instagram-video-recordings/source/_posts/updated-in-2024-command-the-clicks-mastering-engagement-tactics-for-instagram.md

 Instagram influencers consider that an influencer platform is the ultimate way to get in touch with brands.
 Such a platform offers a third-party neutral arena for meeting brands.
 You can discover new influencers and they can find you as well.
 A sense of security is there for both parties, as there are certain terms of use governed by the platform.

-## Part 3: Benefits of promoting Instagram post

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/gkdZ3A1mock?si=2zeR5GtTU2VujM_w&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/620kcQ7Dw7w?si=a5ussGs5HV7sG3hF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: Benefits of promoting Instagram post

 ### 1\.
 Higher Conversion Rates